143 learners taking this course

 I am going to use sketchnoting an assessment tool next term.
 A great course for all teachers – Josh

-Sketchnoting will help my student on the autism learn new content.
+Sketchnoting will help my student on the autism spectrum learn new content.
 Thanks, Cool Australia – Lara

 Sketchnoting will help your students record, remember and understand what they’re listening to or reading.
 This visual note-taking technique can be used in any subject area by any year level.
 In this course, you’ll learn how to teach sketchnoting so that you can: